Top Navigation

 • Provides immediate data to make on-the-go adjustments, if necessary, to assure maximum smoothness results.

-• Gives immediate graphic display to the operator as to smoothness of the surface.
+• Gives immediate graphic display as to smoothness of the surface.

-• Locates irregularities in the slab that need to be corrected and records that location through the use of a distance tracking encoder.
+• Locates irregularities (localized roughness) in the slab that need to be corrected and records that location through the use of a distance tracking encoder.

 • Concrete surface can be repaired while still in the plastic state.